How to Do a Finger Prick Blood Test at Home? - Balance My Hormones TRT in the UK

 Evidence Based Research

-We often get asked how to do a finger prick blood test, so we decided to do a video about it, you can view this video here:
+We often get asked how to do a finger prick blood test, so we decided to do a short video about it:

 Take Hormone Quiz